 Reaction Search International has been providing clients with executive search recruitment services for more than 20 years.
 Throughout our history, we have consistently delivered top-notch candidates to our clients.
 Sales recruiting is the cornerstone of RSI’s executive search recruiter services.
 RSI has been involved with recruiting and placing job candidates ranging from corporate sales executives to staffing national sales forces for Fortune 500 companies.
 Hundreds of companies – both nationally and internationally – have trusted RSI to build their teams of elite executives.
 Put your trust in RSI – let them find the right executives for your company today!

 Washington, D.C. – Executive Search Consultants

-In 2012 there were 20 Fortune 500 Companies within 25 miles of Washington DC.
+There are 20 Fortune 500 Companies within 25 miles of Washington DC.
 Of these companies, three were located within Washington, DC, including the ever-so-popular Fannie Mae.
 Other notable companies nearby were: the equally popular Freddie Mac, Lockheed Martin, Capital One Financial, Danaher, Marriott International, and Pepco Holdings.
 This is a list of the Fortune 500 Companies in the Washington, DC metro area.

 |Company||Rank||City (distance from D.C.)||Revenues

 |Lockheed Martin||58||Bethesda, MD